gamecicn/ids701_assignment/as2_Evaluating Studies.md

 **1.4 Give an example of how you could evaluate that possibility**

 > If possible, I would include personal income into my survey to eliminate the economic difference's baseline differences.
-Suppose there is no significant income difference between the control group and the treatment group.
-In that case, it is safe to say personal income would not bring baseline differences.
+Suppose there is no significant income difference between the control group and the treatment group, then it is safe to say personal income would not bring baseline differences,  because high income will lead to better fitness.

 **1.5 Give a reason there may be differential treatment effects**

->People who do not own gym membership may be too busy to go to the gym or just because they prefer to stay at home.
+>Here is a possible reason that the treatment effect would fail.
+People who do not own gym membership may be too busy to go to the gym or just because they prefer to stay at home.
 If so, holding a gym membership would not persuade these people to go to the gym, let alone improving their fitness.

 **1.6 Give an example of how you could evaluate that possibility**

->Sometimes, history is a mirror to the future.
+>To example the possible differential treatment effects mentioned in 1.5, here is a possible practice.
+Sometimes, history is a mirror to the future.
 To judge whether the willingness to go to the gym is a critical factor in preventing people from owning gym membership, I would find people owning gym membership last year but do not have it currently and mark them as a resigning group.
 Correspondently, the people who have gym membership last year and now would be marked as a keeping group.
 By comparing how many times they went to gyms previous year, we can determine the difference in fitness willingness between the two groups.

 ## Study 2: Car Insurance